Updated: Apr 22

 Why me?
 Why did he target me?
 How did he find out where I lived?
 This was obviously premeditated.
 He had called my ex-husband a few months before and asked, “So you and Dano are officially done now, right?”
 Was that him getting permission?
 What did I do to deserve this?
 He video recorded himself raping me.
 How many times did he watch that video?
 How many times did other people watch that video?
 Was it sold online?
 How many times were the most private parts of my body exploited on the worst morning of my life?

 I can hardly describe how this has affected my family and me.
 For two years I have been silenced.
 I had a falling out with my parents.
 I had a falling out with my sister.
-I’ve pushed my ex-husband Cody away.
+I pushed my boyfriend away.
+I pushed my ex-husband away.
 I cried myself to sleep and wake up with nightmares that haunt me the rest of the day, but I bottle it up and hide behind my usual smile.
 I take my rage out on people who do not deserve it.
 And for that, my friends and family, I am so, so sorry.

 Because I am so broken, I keep people at a distance.
 My soul feels black.
 Sometimes I cannot control my anger and pain, and it scares me.
 Hurt people hurt people.
 Who have I become?